My name is Guangyan Cai (蔡广彦), and I am a research engineer at SceniX, where I develop simulation engines for robotic learning systems.

-I received my B.S. degree in Computer Science from UC San Diego, where I worked with Prof. Ravi Ramamoorthi.
+Previously, I received my B.S. in Computer Science from the University of California, San Diego, where I worked with Prof. Ravi Ramamoorthi.

 University of California, Irvine